 Calcium Deposits

 Calcium is a hardening mineral.
 It is found primarily in our bones and teeth and is necessary for the health of both structures.
-Calcium can also be found in the bloodstream and in muscles, but too much of it (known as hypercalcemia) can lead to calcium deposits and buildup in places (like the scalp) where it can cause harm.
+Calcium can also be found in the bloodstream and muscles, but too much of it (known as hypercalcemia) can lead to calcium deposits and buildup in places (like the scalp) where it can cause harm.

 This was seen in a study performed on hypercalcemic rats.
-The rats were subjected to mild injuries of the skin.
+The rats were subjected to mild injuries to the skin.
 After only three hours, increased levels of calcium were found within the follicles of injured skin.

 Excess calcium in the bloodstream is worsened when inflammation is involved.